-BioC 241-Fundamentals of BioChemistry (3)

-PreReq: Math 26; and Eng 21 or placement in Eng 102
+BioC 241-Fundamentals of BioChemistry (3) PreReq: Math 26; and Eng 21 or placement in Eng 102 The fundamentals of general increasing and bio organic chemistry

 The fundamentals of general, inorganic and bio-organic chemistry and biochemical concepts as they apply to living systems.
 (3 lec hrs.)